meetshah2008/Hazardous-Activity-Prediction/README.md

 # Hazarduous Activity Prediction

-Hazarduous Activity Prediction is a project designed to predict hazardous human activities using machine learning.
+Hazarduous Activity Prediction is a project designed to predict hazardous human activities using CNN + LSTM.

 ## Getting Started